bullfest/kompiler-course/lab5.md

 ## Type checking

-A valid SLAC program has the following properties:
+A valid Punkt0 program has the following properties:

-* It follows the SLAC concrete syntax.
+* It follows the Punkt0 concrete syntax.
 * It respects all the constraints mentioned in [Lab 4](lab4.html).
 * Method overriding respects some typing constraints:
   * The overriding method must have exactly as many parameters as the overridden one.